Kostassoid/materialist/README.md

 ## Configuration

-### groupings
+### routes

-Groupings define how source keys should be distributed among groups (i.e. MongoDb collections).
-They also allow to filter out the keys you're not interested in.
-You can choose between fixed and dynamically resolved group names.
-Multiple groupings per process are allowed.
+Routes define the source and the destination of data.
+Each route is processed separately.

 Key | Description | Example
 ----|-------------|--------
-group.name | Fixed group name (plain string) | billing
-group.pattern | Group pattern (regex) to dinamically extract group name from key | ^project-(\w+)$ allow | A list of patterns (regex) for allowed keys.
-If omitted any key is allowed | [ "^this", "that$"] exclude | A list of patterns (regex) for excluded keys.
-If omitted no keys are excluded | [ ".*-secret$" ]
+from | Source stream name (e.g. topic for Kafka source) | billing to | Target stream name, if "_" then same as "from" | _ match.key | A regex pattern to match keys.
+If omitted any key is allowed. | [ "^this", "that$"]

 ### source

 Key | Description | Example
 ----|-------------|--------
 factory.class | Factory class for source adapter.
-Currently only Kafka is supported. | com.kostassoid.materialist.KafkaSourceFactory batch.size | Max # of messages in one batch | 1000
+Currently only Kafka is supported. | com.kostassoid.materialist.KafkaSourceFactory kafka.consumer | See [Kafka docs](http://kafka.apache.org/documentation.html#consumerconfigs) |
-batch.wait.ms | Max time to wait before sending next batch | 1000
-kafka.topc | Source topic name | changelog-topic
-kafka.consumer | See [Kafka docs](http://kafka.apache.org/documentation.html#consumerconfigs) |

 ### target